 If you’ve ever heard a loud buzzing noise circling around your head, chances are, you’ve seen or encountered a wasp.
+Chances are, you’ve also wondered about wasp deterrent shortly afterward.
 While our initial instinct is to swat and shoo them away, thinking the insect is planning to sting us, the first thing you should know is that most wasps are solitary, non-stinging varieties.
 Here’s another fact about this insect that might surprise you: there are around 30,000 identified species.

 Often mistaken for a bee, a wasp is actually quite different.
 Their coloring can range from yellow to brown, metallic blue and bright red, with the brighter colored wasps generally belonging to the Vespidae family, or stinging wasps.
 Another distinct feature is the insect’s body.
 Wasps have a pointed lower abdomen and a narrow waist called a petiole, which separates the abdomen and thorax.
 Whereas bees live in colonies in the beehive, wasps instead build a nest using wood fibers that are scraped and chewed into a pulp, forming their umbrella-shaped honeycombed, papery home that’s easily recognizable.

-If you’ve spotted a few of these structures around your home, you’ll want to keep reading this post.
-As we mentioned above, most wasps don’t sting, but learning more about what attracts wasps can help protect you and your family from painful stings.
-We’ll also explore why wasps are building their nests around your home, how to keep them from doing so and natural remedies to keep your property wasp-free.
+If you’ve spotted a few of these structures around your home, you ought to consider wasp prevention immediately.
+Although most wasps don’t sting, they can be a particularly unpleasant presence.
+Learning more about what attracts wasps and natural wasp repellants will help protect you and your family from painful stings even before you call a specialist.
+We’ll also explore why wasps are building nests near your home, how to keep wasps away, and natural wasp deterrent to consider for your property.

 What Attracts Wasps To Your Property?

 One reason wasps travel towards your home is in search of a safe, warm haven.
 Male wasps die off in the fall after impregnating nearby queens, so at the onset of winter, queen wasps typically look for a protected place to spend the colder months.
 As such, your home’s insulated walls and hidden cracks, crevices and cavities make for a perfect living environment.
 Social wasps, or wasps that live in large colonies, are a perfect example.
 Take the yellow jacket wasp.
-These wasp colonies tend to be more prevalent in hollows in or near the ground, which means you might find these insects making their nests underneath your home or in your foundation.
+These wasp colonies tend to be more prevalent in hollows in or near the ground, which means you might find these insects making their nests underneath your home.
+Talk about a good reason to keep wasps away!

 Both social and solitary wasps eat other insects, which can include aphids, flies, caterpillars and Japanese beetles, as well as garbage left by homeowners and fruit and meat left outside of the home.
-Homeowners with gardens should also note that wasps are attracted to fragrant flowers, which we’ll discuss later in this post.
+Homeowners with gardens should also note: pest specialists often find that wasps are attracted to fragrant flowers, which we’ll discuss later in this post.

 Though we’ve established that wasps enjoy both protein-based foods and sweet foods, one interesting fact is that a wasps’ preference for each depends on the time of year.
 In the warmer months of spring and summer, wasps seek out protein-based foods like scraps of meat.
 So if your family enjoys a summer barbecue, be sure to remove any leftovers and pieces of meat that might attract a wasp.
-Alternatively, in the fall and winter months, wasps crave sweeter foods, like sodas, fruits and fruit juices.
+So, then, what are wasps attracted to in the fall and winter months?
+Sodas, fruits and fruit juices.
 During this time, wasps are also more aggressive in seeking out the food they want.
-That means that if you have fruit trees in your yard, you may want to pick up any fallen fruits as soon as possible if you want to avoid wasps and be sure to remove any leftover soda cans or glasses of juice left outdoors.
+That means that if you have fruit trees in your yard, you may want to pick up any fallen fruits as soon as possible if you want to repel wasps and be sure to remove any leftover soda cans or glasses of juice left outdoors.

 Like we mentioned above, food is a key motivator for wasps when it comes to choosing where they might build their nest.
 To ensure they don’t do so, it’s imperative to remove any unwanted food or drink around your property and to keep your trash cans and trash areas covered and tightly sealed.
-More specifically, though, since wasps are drawn to sweeter foods, you may want to consider removing nectar and bird food that you may have intended for other animals if your priority is keeping wasps away.
+More specifically, though, since wasps are drawn to sweeter foods, you may want to consider removing nectar and bird food that you may have intended for other animals if your priority is a wasp repellent strategy.

 If you are on a wasp control mission, another consideration is your home’s structure.
 As we mentioned above, queens find cracks and holes in your home during the colder months to ensure a secure and a warm place to hibernate.
 To avoid attracting additional queen wasps, be sure to repair any broken panels or siding, patch cracks in walls and repair any additional crevices you find on both the interior and exterior of your home.
 In your lawn, consider filling in any holes—occupied or vacant—with dirt or debris.
 Doing so will keep a wasp colony from making and building their home in a burrow.